|This camel calf is one month old. Mom looked proud of her offspring, not seeming to mind when we moved around her to take photos.|

 The reviews wouldn’t have been more on target.
 We enjoyed a leisurely quiet delicious meal, easily adapted to my dietary restrictions, and befitting Tom’s picky taste buds.
 The service was impeccable with a lovely French woman speaking perfect English.

 |The mom was to the right of the baby while the playful kissing occurred.|

 To be safe, we didn’t order ice for our drinks or eat any raw vegetables.
 We’ll definitely put Amaia on our favorites list as we work our way around Marrakech in search of French or other international restaurants.
 We grabbed a taxi after dinner, getting a ride back to the entrance to the Medina, to begin the long trek back home through the Big Square and the souk.

 |Mom is on the right, as the baby plays with the other female adult.|

 Reading online at TripAdvisor.com we saw that many tourists also, after a few weeks in Morocco, had difficulty continuing to eat the spicy, although tasty, Moroccan food, especially when they originated from a culture of less seasoned foods, such as us.

 Last night, Madame Zahra made us another spice-free meal that makes my mouth water mentioning it.
-Today, we’ll dine out mid-day and tomorrow we’ll dine in, as we seem to have adopted an every other day, eating out and eating in pattern.
+Today, we’ll dine out mid-day, and tomorrow we’ll dine in, as we seem to have adopted every other day, dining out and dining in pattern.
 In either case, we look forward to another great meal, now that we’ve worked out the kinks.

 |Tom’s dinner on Monday night at Amaia, a pork chop (first pork we’ve seen in Marrakesh, other than on a bacon cheeseburger Tom ordered a few weeks ago) and a serving of “chips” as French fries are called in Africa.|